zameel7/adkar-streak/README.md

   - [ ] Add Malayalam translation for adkar
   - [ ] Add translation option in settings
 - [ ] Add a widget for the home screen
+- [ ] Adkar card header should have a progress for adkar completion
 - [ ] Better UI/UX for the entire app

 ## Contributing